GrantFS/continuum/README.md

 getDueDate : string
 Pass in the string day and return the Y-m-d for the closest in the future.

-getDaysInWeek : DatePeriod
-Pass in a date, returns the range of that week

 monthStart : Carbon
 Pass Month and year, returns start of month carbon